codex-storage/codex-research/design/preventing-node-and-network-overload.md

 The fill reward curve would be a configuration parameter in the smart contract, making it a network-level value, that affects all storage requests.

+The source of the fill reward comes from the client's [Pay2Play collateral](#pay2play-client-collateral), and therefore fill rewards will not be paid until the contract successful starts (all slots are filled).

 There is one caveat: the smallest collateral that a client can require must be greater than the maximum fill reward.
 If this was not the case, an SP that is actively filling a slot, that sees a more profitable opportunity with a high